Apple's introduction of iOS 13 allows iPhone 7 and newer to write NFC tags. Get step-by-step instructions to write NFC tags with iPhone here.

 You will need blank NFC tags before you can start writing information to them.
 Double check to make sure they are blank and not locked, as you can never re-write an NFC tag once it has been write locked.
 For more information, see our article on the technical details of NFC chips.

-You have a few different options of what to write to your tags.
+You will be presented with a few different options of what to write to your tags.
+Select the "Link" option to enter a URL.

 Congratulations, you’ve just encoded your first NFC tag!